tdwg/rs.tdwg.org/index.md

 - [Russian](cvJson/display-cv.html?ru)
 - [Chinese (Traditional)](cvJson/display-cv.html?zh-Hant) - labels only, needs definition translations

+### Note to developers

+We will try to keep the URLs linked below stable so that they can be periodically harvested by applications.

-NOTE: we are still working on acknowledging the translators in the machine-readable metadata.
+We are still working on acknowledging the translators in the machine-readable metadata.

 ### Field labels